fbpx

 Lughnasadh: The First Harvest Festival

 The first whisper of harvest season arrives with Lughnasadh, celebrated on August 1st.
-Also known as Lammas, this festival marks the midpoint between the summer solstice and the autumn equinox.
+Also known as Lammas, this fall festival marks the midpoint between the summer solstice and the autumn equinox.
 It’s a time when the fiery energy of summer is still palpable, but we begin to sense the subtle shift towards the darker half of the year.

-But beyond the physical harvest, Lughnasadh invites us to reflect on our personal growth.
+Beyond the physical harvest, Lughnasadh invites us to reflect on our personal growth.
 What seeds have you planted this year?
 What goals did you set, and how are they beginning to manifest?
+This is your first checkpoint—a moment to acknowledge your progress and give thanks for the journey so far.

 Mabon: The Witch’s Thanksgiving